Skip over main navigation

 There many dimensions of diversity and we need to consider how different groups of people conceptualise ideas and ask questions that make sense to them.
 Our aim is to be able to understand the meanings and values that people use to interact with their world, so that we reframe what counts as science, and begin to change the relationship people have with it.

-Alongside the protected characteristics in the Equality Act, we’ll consider many other aspects of people’s lives, such as socioeconomic background, social class and cultural engagement.
+Alongside the protected characteristics in the Equality Act 2010, we’ll consider many other aspects of people’s lives, such as socioeconomic background, social class and cultural engagement.
 We will take an intersectional approach and we are undertaking in-depth research to understand the challenges and opportunities for different audiences.

-This signals a change in direction for the BSA; we will strive to put equality, diversity and inclusion at the heart of everything we do.
+This signals a change in direction for the British Science Association; we will strive to put equality, diversity and inclusion at the heart of everything we do.

 Our EDI action plan

-We have drawn up an EDI action plan (for use internally, as a way to outline detailed objectives and track our progress, and to discuss with our EDI Advisory Group) that sets out the BSA's commitment to EDI both in our external activities as well as what we are doing internally to improve our own culture and capabilities in this area.
+We have drawn up an EDI action plan that sets out the British Science Association's commitment to EDI both in our external activities as well as what we are doing internally to improve our own culture and capabilities in this area.

 Some activities are part of our programmes, while others are part of our underpinning structures and policies.

-The BSA established three objectives for our work on EDI:
+The British Science Association established three objectives for our work on EDI:

-1. Develop our staff and internal systems to ensure the BSA reflects the society we want to see, and develops inclusive culture and policies;
+1. Develop our staff and internal systems to ensure the British Science Association reflects the society we want to see, and develops inclusive culture and policies;

 2. Change our programmes to increase their relevance to audiences who are traditionally under-represented in science engagement activities, and empower people to run science engagement activities for their networks and communities;